 Variety of Tomato To Use

-I used fresh roma tomatoes (or Italian plum).
-I love how hearty and flavourful they are (and relatively budget friendly).
-Campari work lovely too.
+I used fresh Roma tomatoes (or Italian plum).
+I love how hearty and flavourful they are.
+They’re pretty inexpensive, too.
+Campari work lovely as well.

 You can also use a smaller variety, like cherry tomatoes.
 If you use those, simply cut in half and roast.